mouserd/dashclock-extension-hotspot/README.md

 (using proguard), signed (certificate not included with this repo), and zip-aligned.
 The resulting `target/hotspot-signed-aligned.apk` is then ready for upload into the playstore.
 To initiate a new release, simply:

-1. Bump maven version:
+1. Bump maven application version and versionCode:
-   Update `pom.xml` to increment the applications version
+   Update `pom.xml` to increment <project>'s <version> and <project.versionCode> values

-2. Bump the android version:
-   Update `AndroidManifest.xml` so that the application `versionName` and `versionCode` are incremented appropriately.

-3. Commit the changes from steps 1 and 2 to source control
+3. Commit the changes to source control

 4. Build a **release** apk using maven:
    ```
-   mvn clean install -P release
+   mvn clean package -P release
    ```
+ Note: a relevant profile should exist in your ~/.m2/settings.xml that defines the key signing properties used by the jarsigner